 Shooting underwater with Hero 8, you don’t have to worry that water will damage the camera and its systems.
 This camera can be used 30 to 33 feet underwater without needing any extra protective layer or waterproof cover.

 Better shock resistance

 GoPro claims that this camera has better shock resistance than any of its predecessors, making it a more suitable camera for shooting in adventures such as hiking, cycling, etc. The camera lens is un-replaceable, but the Corning Gorilla Glass lens cover is 2x stronger than regular glass, ensuring dual protection.

 Mods and mounts also add additional protection besides providing ease to the user.

 Improved audio quality

 The audio quality of the camera is also upgraded from Hero 7.
 In this camera, the front-facing mic is positioned better to capture the audio in front of the camera more precisely.
 Another improvement is the addition of wind resistance features.

 This helps the mic to capture voices and sounds more accurate and eliminates unnecessary sounds in the background.
-Besides several customization options for the camera in general, many new voice commands are added to ease the user.
+Besides several customization options for the camera, many new voice commands are added to ease the user.

 There is a 2 inches touchscreen for the camera.
 The type of display is LCD.
 This screen turned out a little turn-off.
 First, this screen is relatively tiny, and secondly, this screen is very sensitive underwater compared to previous generations of GoPro.

 This can annoy the user a lot if he takes Hero 8 for shooting underwater.
 This issue can be temporarily eliminated by using voice control – not underwater, of course.